Trusted WordPress tutorials, when you need them most.

 However, the most powerful feature of WordPress is its extensibility, which comes from plugins.
 There are thousands of WordPress plugins that allow you to do almost anything imaginable.

 We hope this article helped you move your GoDaddy Website Builder site to WordPress.
-You may also want to see our comparison of best drag-and-drop page builders for WordPress or our guide on how to create an email newsletter the right way.
+You may also want to see our comparison of the best drag-and-drop page builders for WordPress to build your new website or our guide on how to create an email newsletter the right way.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.